mohansah/AI_and_ML_Internship_at_TechTrunk/README.md

 ### Task 12.
 IPL Dataset
-Objective: Analyze the IPL data and Predict the winner of the next season of IPL based on past data, Visualizations, Perspectives, etc.
+Objective: Analyze the IPL data and Predict the winner of the next matches of IPL based on past data, Visualizations, Perspectives, etc.

 Dataset Link: https://www.kaggle.com/manasgarg/ipl